 Data Plane — Manages resources, networking, and storage so that container workloads can run.

 Namespace — Provides a logical separation of Kubernetes objects for scoping access and dividing the cluster.
 Every resource scope is either namespaced or cluster-wide.

 Node — This can be either a virtual or a physical machine.
 Multiple machines or VMs constitute the backbone compute resources of a cluster.
 Nodes are managed by the Control Plane and host Pod objects.
 Their networks are configured by Service objects.
 Default components include:

-- Kubelet: Control Plane agent
+- Kubelet: A Control Plane agent.

-- Container Runtime: Scheduling Pod containers
+- Container Runtime: Responsible for scheduling Pod containers.

 Role-based Access Control (RBAC) Resources